cjus/hydra-aws-docker-article/README.md

 Because doing such a thing is plagued with lots of complexity, we're going to use a microservices library called [Hydra](https://www.npmjs.com/package/hydra)  -  which will greatly simply the effort while offering considerable scalability benefits.
 Even if you choose not to use Hydra, the information in this post should help you get started with AWS and Docker.

 A quick recap if you're wondering what this Hydra thing is.
 Hydra is a NodeJS package which facilitates building distributed applications such as Microservices.
 Hydra offers features such as service discovery, distributed messaging, message load balancing, logging, presence, and health monitoring.
-As you can imagine, those features would be of use for any service living on cloud infrastructure.
+As you can imagine, those features would benefit any service living on cloud infrastructure.

-You don't need to really know how to use Hydra to get a lot out of this article - but if you're interested then you can learn more by reviewing two earlier posts on Hydra here on RisingStack.
+If you'd like learn more, see two of my earlier posts here on RisingStack.
 The first is [Building ExpressJS-based microservices using Hydra](https://community.risingstack.com/tutorial-building-expressjs-based-microservices-using-hydra/), and the second is [Building a Microservices Example Game with Distributed Messaging](https://community.risingstack.com/building-a-microservices-example-game-with-distributed-messaging/).
 A microservice game?
 Seriously?
 For the record, I do reject claims that I have too much time on my hands. 😃

 We'll begin by recapping docker containerization  - just in case you're new to this.
-Feel free to skim or skip over the next section, if you're already familiar with docker.
+Feel free to skim or skip over the next section, if you're already familiar with Docker.

-### Containerization?
+## Containerization?

-Virtual Machine software has ushered in the age of containerization where applications can be packaged as containers making them portable and easier to manage.
+Virtual Machine software has ushered in the age of software containerization where applications can be packaged as containers making them portable and easier to manage.
 Docker is a significant evolution of that trend.

 Running microservices inside of containers means we're able to run containers locally on our laptops and run the same containers in the cloud.
-This greatly simplifies the construction of larger applications that consist of many moving service parts, as you're able to debug locally.
+This greatly helps to reduce bugs which can be found during development as the environment your software runs in can be identical to how it will be run in production.

-Packaging your ExpressJS applications inside of a Docker container is straightforward.

-Download and install the Docker community edition from docker.com
+Packaging a NodeJS microservice inside of a Docker container is straightforward.
+To begin with you should download and install the Docker community edition from docker.com - if you haven't already done that.

-* `cd` into an existing project folder
+Here is an overview of the containerization steps:

 * Build a simple service
-* Create a Dockerfile (see example below)
+* Create a Dockerfile
-* Run: `docker build -t hello-service:0.0.1 .` Don't forget the trailing period which specifies the working directory.
+* Build a container
+* Run a container

 The tag for the command above specifies your service name and version.
 It's a good practice to prefix that entry with your username or company name.
 For example: `cjus/hello-service:0.0.1` If you're using Docker hub to store your containers then you'll need definitely need to prefix your container name.
 We'll touch on Docker hub a bit more later.

+Let's take a look at each of the steps above.

 ### Building a simple microservice

 To build our simple microservice we'll use a package called Hydra-express, which creates a microservice using Hydra and ExpressJS.
-Why not just use ExpressJS?
+Why not just ExpressJS?
 By itself, an ExpressJS app only allows you to build a Node server and add API routes.
-However, that basic server isn't a complete microservice.
+However, that basic server isn't really a complete microservice.
+Granted that point is somewhat debatable - shades of gray if you will.
 In comparison, a Hydra-express app includes functionality to discover other Hydra apps and load balance requests between them using presence and health information.
-Those capabilities will become important when we consider applications running on AWS and in a Docker Swarm cluster.
-Building Hydra and Hydra-Express apps is covered in more detail in my earlier [RisingStack articles](https://community.risingstack.com/author/carlos/) on Hydra.
+Those capabilities will become important when we consider multiple services running and communicating with each other on AWS and in a Docker Swarm cluster.
+Building Hydra and Hydra-Express apps is covered in more detail in my earlier [RisingStack articles](https://community.risingstack.com/author/carlos/).

-This approach does however, require that you're running a local instance of Redis.
+This approach does however, require that you're running a local instance of Redis or have access to a remote one.
 In the extremely unlikely event that you're unfamiliar with Redis - checkout this [quick start page](https://www.hydramicroservice.com/docs/quick-start/step1.html).

-To avoid manually typing the code for a basic hydra-express app we'll install [Yeoman](http://yeoman.io/learning/) and Eric Adum's excellent [hydra app generator](https://github.com/flywheelsports/generator-fwsp-hydra).
+In the interests of time, and to avoid manually typing the code for a basic hydra-express app - we'll install [Yeoman](http://yeoman.io/learning/) and Eric Adum's excellent [hydra app generator](https://github.com/flywheelsports/generator-fwsp-hydra).
 A Yeoman generator asks a series of questions and then generates an app for you.
-You can then customize it.
+You can then customize it to suit your needs.
 This is similar to running the [ExpressJS Generator](https://expressjs.com/en/starter/generator.html).

 ```shell
 $ sudo npm install -g yo generator-fwsp-hydra